onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 - Have a valid reference to that field or method (note that references can only be created from capabilities, and capabilities can only be created by the owner of the object)

 When a user stores their NFT `Collection` in their account storage, it is by default not available for other users to access.
-A user's authorized account object (`AuthAccount`, which gives access to private storage) is only accessible by its owner.
+A user's authorized account object (`&Account`, which gives access to private storage) is only accessible by its owner.
 To give external accounts access to the `deposit` function, the `getIDs` function, and the `idExists` function, the owner creates an interface that only includes those fields: